Switch to ADA Accessible Theme

 You have gone through the complicated U.S. immigration process and successfully obtained your green card.
 If you take care of it and follow the rules, you can keep it.
 And keeping it means you can either remain a lawful permanent resident for life or you may have the opportunity to become a naturalized citizen.
 Either way, the point is that once you have your green card, you have to be careful with what you do so you do not lose it.

-If you would like more information about obtaining a green card in the United States, the Georgia citizenship attorneys at Shirazi Immigration Law Inc. offer resources and information.
+If you would like more information about obtaining a green card in the United States, the Atlanta citizenship lawyer at Shirazi Immigration Law Inc. offer resources and information.
 Coming to the United States can be a challenging prospect but not one that is impossible.
 With the help of an experienced and knowledgeable attorney at Shirazi Immigration Law Inc., you can learn more about what your options are for coming to the United States and staying.

 How To Keep Your Green Card